 But for a homeowner — particularly a homeowner who makes an hourly wage themselves — an HVAC contractor’s Time & Materials rate can cause serious sticker shock.
-To someone who makes $35 or $50 an hour — and who’s not in the trades — it can be tough to understand why a service would cost hundreds of dollars, and easy to mistake that service for a rip-off.
+To someone who makes $35 or $50 an hour (and who’s not in the trades), it can be tough to understand why a service would cost hundreds of dollars, and it may be easy to mistake that service as a “rip-off”.

 2. Encouraging Poor Performance

 With Time & Materials pricing, HVAC technicians who work slowly — whether as a result of inexperience, insufficient training, disorganization, or laziness — run up the bill, even if they’re doing subpar work.
-That goes for any job they’re assigned to: HVAC replacement, ac unit installation, central air or HVAC unit maintenance or tune-up, cooling system warranty service, HVAC repair, etc.
+That goes for any job they’re assigned to: HVAC replacement, AC unit or oil furnace installation, central air or HVAC unit maintenance or tune-up, cooling system warranty service, HVAC repair, etc.

 Simultaneously, a tech who’s fast, organized, skilled, and well-trained — the kind of employee who finishes assignments quickly without sacrificing quality — can end up generating less revenue for their boss.

-The result of these misaligned incentives is often lower quality HVAC services, reputational damage, and less overall jobs getting completed.
+The result of these misaligned incentives is often lower-quality HVAC services, reputational damage, and fewer overall jobs getting completed.

 The Benefits of Flat-Rate Pricing